iccicci/double-done/README.md

 From now on: __SD__

-In my experience I found that so often I have to write an _async function_ which has to call some other async functions to achieve its ojective.
+In my experience often happens that I have to write an _async function_ which has to call some other async functions to achieve its ojective.
 Many of the functions I wrote look like:

 ```javascript